rdentato/dbg/README.md

 ```
 and will return `0` to the shell.

 If there is any failure, `dbgstat` will exit with an error code.
-This way you can signal you build/integration pipeline that something went wrong.
+This way you can signal your build/integration pipeline that something went wrong.

 ## Self test

-  To see `dbg`in action, complie the self test with:
+  To see `dbg`in action, compile the self test with:

 ```
   cp dbg.h dbgtest.c